Free Consultation

 In Florida, the length of the marriage plays a significant role in determining alimony eligibility.
 Marriages are categorized as:

-• Short-term: Less than seven years
+• Short-term: Less than ten years

-• Moderate-term: Seven to seventeen years
+• Moderate-term: Ten to twenty years

-• Long-term: Seventeen years or more
+• Long-term: Twenty years or more

 Short-term marriages are less likely to result in alimony awards.
 While it’s not impossible, the burden of proof is higher, and the duration and amount of alimony are typically lower than longer marriages.